Image via Unsplash

 Is there a difference between “fine lines” and “wrinkles,” or are the two synonymous skin conditions?
 The answer might depend on who you ask.

-Those who are discovering those first little tiny “fine lines” in their skin call them “wrinkles,” and those who have a lot of wrinkles really prefer to think of them as “laugh lines” or “fine lines.”
+Those who are discovering those first little tiny fine lines in their skin may call them wrinkles, and those who have a lot of wrinkles typically prefer to think of them as fine lines, or alternately, “laugh lines.”

-Aging is the number one cause of both fine lines and wrinkles, but overexposure and unprotected exposure to sunlight runs a very close second.
+Aging is the number one cause of both fine lines and wrinkles, but over-exposure and unprotected exposure to sunlight runs a very close second.

 Some say that fine lines are those expression lines caused by laughing or frowning.
 Some say they’re caused by repeated facial expressions.
 Some also say that those are the very same things that cause (or at least worsen) wrinkles.

-Athré Facial Aesthetics offers patients the non-surgical treatments they need to enhance their appearance with little downtime and natural-looking results.
+Athré Facial Plastics offers patients the non-surgical treatments they need to enhance their appearance with little downtime and natural-looking results.
 Dr. Athré works with each individual patient to customize a treatment plan designed for his or her unique concerns and condition.